 I met travel photographer and filmmaker Luke Fandrich on my trip to the Canadian Badlands this year.
-Not only does his work showcase his home province of Alberta in a spectacular way, but he clearly loves his subject and we spoke at length about life and solo travel in Western Canada.
-Who better to share advice on a solo road trip in Alberta than a photographer who regularly travels and captures the beauty of the area?
+Not only does his work showcase his home province of Alberta in a spectacular way, but he clearly loves his subject and we spoke at length about life and solo travel in this part of the country.
+Who better to share advice on a solo Western Canada road trip than a photographer who regularly travels and captures the beauty of the area?

 As someone who grew up in Southern Alberta, I've gained a lot of appreciation for how beautiful this province is the more I've traveled abroad.
 In fact, one of my favorite drives in Alberta is one that your average tourist probably hasn't considered – specifically, because it omits Calgary, Edmonton, Banff, and Jasper.